NAR president works to rally ‘the boots on the ground’

 Sears also used his time to promote NAR's layered structure, which is being challenged from within by real estate professionals who don't want to be forced to join state, local and national Realtor associations.

-NAR, he told the crowd, advocated for real-estate friendly rules for VA loans and provided data and context around the conversion of commercial space to residential space, and solutions to help members of underrepresented groups become homeowners.
+NAR, he told the crowd, has advocated for real-estate friendly rules for VA loans and provided data and context around the conversion of commercial space to residential space, and solutions to help members of underrepresented groups become homeowners.

 But NAR can't do it alone, Sears said.
 To effectively represent the industry, "we need the local association partnership.
 Thank you, because you are the boots on the ground."